hmxmilohax/festivalinfobot/README.md

 - `!daily` - Displays the current daily rotation tracks.
 - `!search <query>` - Searches for tracks by title or artist name.
+- `!count` - Counts the total number of songs in Fortnite Festival.

 ## License